List of alien races in Marvel Comics: Star-Headed Old Ones

-The Star-Headed Old Ones are a winged race of the Old Ones who came to Earth where they built a city which came to be known as the Mountain of Madness.
-First seen in Conan the Savage #4 (November 1995).
+The Star-Headed Old Ones are a winged species of the Old Ones who came to Earth and built a city which came to be known as the Mountain of Madness.

 Stenth

-The Stenth are a semi-humanoid race with yellow skin that stands 5 ft 10 in on average.
-They come from the planet Stent, fifth from the sun in the Duggil star system in the Milky Way galaxy.
-First seen in Inhumans #7 (October 1976).
+The Stenth are a semi-humanoid species with yellow skin that stands 5 ft 10 in on average.
+They come from the planet Stent, fifth from the sun in the Duggil star system in the Milky Way.

 Stonians

-The Stonians are a race of winged humanoids with a gargoyle-like appearance and skin of green, orange, yellow, brown, or grey; most are 6 ft tall, although some grow up to 25 times that.
-Stonians inhabit the planets Stonus I through Stonus V in the Stonus star system in the Milky Way galaxy.
+The Stonians are a species with a gargoyle-like appearance; most are around 6 ft tall, although some grow up to 25 times that.
+Stonians inhabit the planets Stonus I through Stonus V in the Stonus star system in the Milky Way.
 Gorgolla is a Stonian.
-First seen in Astonishing Tales #21 (December 1973).

 Strontians

 The Strontians are humanoid purple-skinned aliens that are part of the Shi'ar Empire ever since Majestor T'Korr brought them the cure to the Wraith Plague that ravaged their planet.
 Gladiator of the Shi'ar Imperial Guard is a Strontian.
-First seen in X-Men #107.

 Stygians

-The Stygians are a race of semi-humanoids that are part of the Shi'ar Empire.
+The Stygians are a semi-humanoid species that are part of the Shi'ar Empire.
 Neutron is a Stygian.

 T

 Taa-ans

-The Taa-ans are a race of humanoids from the planet Taa, a planet that existed in the universe prior to the setting of primary Marvel continuity.
+The Taa-ans are a humanoid species from the planet Taa, a planet that existed in the universe prior to the setting of primary Marvel continuity.
 Galan is originally a human or humanoid before he becomes the cosmic entity Galactus.

 Talbosians

-The Talbosians are a race of wolf-like aliens from the planet Talbos.
+The Talbosians are a wolf-like species from the planet Talbos.

 Taurians

-The Taurians are a semi-humanoid race with orange skin that averages 7 ft in height.
-Their home planet of Taur in the Jenzen star system in the Milky Way galaxy was destroyed by Galactus.
+The Taurians are a semi-humanoid species with orange skin that averages 7 ft in height.
+Their home planet of Taur in the Jenzen star system in the Milky Waywas destroyed by Galactus.
 A few Taurians escaped and now live aboard starships with other aliens who lost their planets to Galactus called The Wanderers.
-A Taurian named Kehl served Nebula.
-First seen in Thor #160 (January 1969).

 Technarchy

 The Technarchy, or Technarch, are a cybernetic, shape-shifting alien species.
-Its most notable members are the New Mutants member Warlock and Magus.
-They are a race of giant techno-organic entities with very aggressive natures.
-They were created by the Phalanx, however due to their aggressive nature, they truly believe themselves to be the progenitors of the Phalanx, and even consider them abominations of their race, unaware that their origins lie in fact with the Phalanx.
+They were created by the Phalanx, however due to their aggressive nature, they truly believe themselves to be the progenitors of the Phalanx, and even consider them abominations of their species, unaware that their origins lie in fact with the Phalanx.
 They travel the universe looking for things on which to feed, which can be organic or mechanical.
 They feed by infecting their prey with the transmode virus, converting it into techno-organic matter, from which they then drain the energy.